malinda-pich/academic-kickstart/content/post/03-08-2020 third-post.md

 ---
 date: 2020-01-20
-title: Devlog 3 - Backtracking on missed devlogs
+title: Devlog 3 - Backtracking on Missed Devlogs
 summary: What has happened since the last devlog

 # optional header image (relative to 'static/img/' folder).